Wilhelman/DD-Wrath-of-Silumgar/docs/Alfonso_contribution.md

 	![Priority_Draw](images/order.gif)
 	* Logic of combat: attack, statistics and lose life.
 * Change all SDL to STL in code.
-* Solve problems and cleaning UI.
+* Solve problems and cleaning all UI.
 * All particle system and all particles in game.
 ![Particle](images/particle.gif)
 * Solve problems with FullScreen.